UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

 Managing your password:
 .......................

 We always have to sign on to our network database, using our user name and password.
 That means these credentials must be accessible to our Python program.
 But we must make sure that our password is secure.
-If we check code contains the password in to github, it will give access to anyone who reads our repo.
+If we check code containing the password in to github, it will give access to anyone who reads our repo.
 With many online services, that will incur costs for which we would be responsible.

 But don’t worry, we can guard against that easily.
 Here’s how: